 - The account is the next highest level.
 Accounts typically represent your customers.
 Transformations at the account level are shared by all users associated with a specific account.

 - The instance is the most granular level.
 Transformations that you or other users create at this level apply only to a specific connector instance.

-To help you understand common objects, review the definitions in this section.
+To help you understand COs, review the definitions in this section.

 - common resource

 - A stand-alone resource, created and defined by a user with the intention of creating a one-to-many transformation.